 - Salt – Just a pinch helps enhance the rest of the ingredients.

 - Mashed Bananas – The best bananas to use will be super ripe!
-Not only are ripe, fresh bananas easy to mash, but they’re also sweeter to taste, creating the best banana muffin recipe.
+Ripe, fresh bananas are easy to mash.
+Plus, they’re sweeter than less ripe varieties, creating the best banana muffin recipe.

 - Melted Butter – Unsalted butter makes for moist muffins that are fluffy and rich in flavor.
 For a dairy-free option, feel free to use coconut oil instead!

-- Sugar – Light brown sugar or dark brown sugar is used to sweeten the batter while keeping it moist.
+- Sugar – Light brown sugar or dark brown sugar sweeten the batter while keeping it moist.

 - Large Egg – For the best results, make sure your egg is at room temperature.
 This makes it easy to mix and helps hold the muffin form.